Computer-assisted proofs for Lyapunov stability via Sums of Squares certificates and Constructive Analysis: Introduction

 \subsection{Contributions}

-The aim of the present work is to provide computer-assisted proofs for the stability of a given continuous/discrete-time polynomial system.
-For such a system, our framework consists of proving formally that a given function is an SOS Lyapunov function.
+The aim of the present work is to provide computer-assisted proofs for the stability of a given discrete-time polynomial system.
+For such a system, our framework consists of proving formally that a given function is a Lyapunov function.
 Our formal proofs of polynomial nonnegativity are handled with weighted SOS certificates.
 Since proof assistants such as \texttt{MinLog} have computational limitation, we rely on external tools that produce certificates, whose checking is reasonably easier from a computational point of view.
 These certificates are obtained with the RealCertify \cite{magron2018realcertify} tool available outside of the proof assistant \texttt{MinLog} and verified inside.
-Our first contribution, presented in Section~\ref{sec:prelim_exact}, is to provide an algorithm, called \texttt{exactLyapunov} to compute exact weighted rational SOS Lyapunov functions for a given continuous-time polynomial system (\ref{def:dyn-sys}).
-For the sake of clarity, we provide detailed explanation for the case of continuous systems only.
-Analogously, the results can be applied to the discrete-time systems if we require that the difference in the Lyapunov function along the trajectories is negative definite.
+Our first contribution, presented in Section~\ref{sec:prelim_exact}, is to provide an algorithm, called \texttt{exactLyapunov} to compute exact weighted rational SOS Lyapunov functions for a given discrete-time polynomial system (\ref{def:dyn-sys}).
+For the sake of clarity, we provide detailed explanation for the case of discrete systems only.
+Analogously, the results can be applied to the continuous-time systems if we require that the Lyapunov function decreases along the system's trajectories.
 Section \ref{sec:minlog} is dedicated to the presentation of the $\minlog$ formalization framework and its extension of the standard library.
-Our further contribution, provided in Section \ref{sec:formal}, is to derive a full framework to formally prove the stability of such systems, by verifying the output of \texttt{exactLyapunov} within the $\minlog$ system.
-We illustrate our formal framework with several benchmarks in Section \ref{sec:benchs}.
+Our further contribution, provided in Section \ref{sec:formal}, is to derive a framework to formally prove the stability of such systems, by verifying the output of \texttt{exactLyapunov} within the $\minlog$ system.
+We illustrate our formal framework in Section \ref{sec:benchs}.